TaylorJadin/digciz-honors-tutorial/pages/01.home/session-05/item.md

 ## Let's get started building some sites!
 Where to get help:
 * Attend the Digital Citizenship Drop-in hours
-   * 2-3pm every week Cofrin 119 (except for the weeks we have class)
+   * 2-3pm every week in Cofrin 119 (except for the weeks we have class)
 * [Book an appointment with Taylor](https://www.meetingbird.com/l/taylorjadin/digciz)
 * [Book a Tech Bar appointment](https://techbar.knight.domains/)